426ANURAG/NewsFlash/README.md

 - Tap on any article to see detailed information

 ## Testing
-Unit tests are written for all VIPER components:
+Unit tests are written for all VIPER components using Swift Testing:

 - Interactors
 - Presenters